MPAS-Dev/MPAS-Model/local_software/mpas-tools-br/README.md

     ./init_atmosphere_model
     ```

-5. Plot the initial fields and some grid properties:
+6. Plot the initial fields and some grid properties:

+    **Note:** once the figure opens up and if it has several levels, hit the spacebar to loop through levels.

     ```bash
     python3 ../../../post_proc/py/scalar_lat_lon_2d_plot/mpas_plot_scalar.py -v theta x1.40962.init.nc